Nancy Gallini

-Nancy T. Gallini is an economist, professor emeritus, researcher, and author.
+Nancy T. Gallini is an American economist, professor emeritus, researcher, and author.
 She is a professor emeritus at the Vancouver School of Economics based in the University of British Columbia.
 She has served on multiple editorial boards such as American Economic Review, International Journal of Industrial Organization, Journal of Economic Literature and the Journal of Industrial Economics.
 In 2008, Dr. Gallini was appointed as a member to the Social Sciences and Humanities Research Council of Canada.
 From 2011-2014 Dr. Gallini served on the executive council for the Canadian Economic Association.
 Her research "focuses on the economics of intellectual property, competition policy, strategic alliances, licensing, and optimal patent policy".
 She is the co-author of Competition Policy and Intellectual Property Rights in the Knowledge-Based Economy.
 She has won numerous awards and a fellowship throughout her career.
 She has received 8 research grants from the Social Science and Humanities Research Council.
 These grants are one SSHRC Leave Fellowship, one SSHRC Post-Doctoral Fellowship and six SSHRC Research Grants.